• Ingredient Glossary & Guides

 Similarities

-• Both reveal younger, smoother, brighter skin.
+• reveal younger, smoother, brighter skin.

 Differences

-A difference between the acids is that Mandelic acid has a larger molecular structure than glycolic acid.
-Smaller molecular structures penetrate the skin faster and deeper.
-[2] The larger molecular structure of Mandelic Acid gets the job done, albeit a tad slower.
+A difference between the acids is that Mandelic has a larger molecular structure than glycolic acid.

-If the skin can tolerate glycolic, that’s great.
-But if your skin gets irritated by Glycolic acid, Mandelic acid is an ideal option.
-Mandelic is kinder to the skin.
-There is little to no irritation and redness with regular Mandelic Acid use.
-[3]
+If your skin gets irritated by Glycolic acid, Mandelic is an ideal option.
+It is kinder to the skin.

 Mandelic acid definition on Stylechicks